KubeHelper/kubehelper/README.md

 I also tried to look at the resources from the other point of view.
 Many GUI solutions show resources by namespace, a few more useful functions, and this is where the flexibility of graphical interfaces ends, and to do something different than just showing a list of resources in the namespace, again you have to turn to the console.
 For example group labels, find selector, view RBACs and so on ...

-Then I got the idea to help the community organize many commands in a single interface, install kubectl, plugins, utilities and make a graphical web interface for using the command line and also implemented other functions that will be useful in daily work with the Kubernetes cluster.
+Then I got the idea to help the community organize many commands in a single interface, install kubectl, plugins, utilities and make a web interface for using the command line and also implemented other functions that will be useful in daily work with the Kubernetes cluster.

 ## Quick start